quietui/quiet/docs/docs/components/button.md

 ### Toggle buttons

-Create a toggle button by applying the `toggle="off"` attribute.
+Create a toggle button by adding the `toggle="off"` attribute.
 If you want the default state to be pressed, use `toggle="on"` instead.
-Note that toggle buttons cannot be used with link buttons or submit buttons.
+Toggle buttons cannot be used with link buttons or submit buttons.

 ```html {.example}
 <quiet-button toggle="off" icon-label="Bold">